-Semantics.
 Specifying the meaning of individual words is one of the goals of semantics, but only one.
 Semantics must also account for the meaning of phrases, sentences, and longer units of language.
-One problem in using a theory like Quillian's as a semantic theory is how to extend its core idea-that the meaning of a word is the coordinates of a node in memory structure-to explain how people understand meaningful phrases and sentences.
-Of course, Quillian's theory and its successors can tell us how we understand sentences that correspond to pre-existing memory pathways.
-We've already seen how the model can explain our ability to confirm sentences like "A daisy is a flower."
-But what about sentences that don't correspond to pre-existing connections, sentences like "Fred placed a daisy in a lunchbox"?
+One problem in using a theory like Quillian's as a semantic theory is how to extend its core idea-that the meaning of a word is the coordinates of a node in memory structure to explain how people understand meaningful phrases and sentences.
+Of course, Quillian's theory and its successors can tell us how we understand sentences that correspond to preexisting memory pathways.
+We have already seen how the model can explain our ability to confirm sentences like "A daisy is a flower."
+But what about sentences that do not correspond to preexisting connections, sentences like "Fred placed a daisy in a lunchbox"?

 The standard approach to sentence meaning in linguistics is to think of the meaning of sentences as built from the meaning of the words that compose them, guided by the sentence's grammar (e.g., Chierchia & McConnell-Ginet, 1990).
-We can understand sentences that we have never heard or read before, and since there are an enormous number of such novel sentences, we can't learn their meaning as single chunks.
+We can understand sentences that we have never heard or read before, and since there are an enormous number of such novel sentences, we cannot learn their meaning as single chunks.
 It therefore seems quite likely that we compute the meaning of these new sentences.
-But if word meaning is the position of a node in a network, it is hard to see how this position could combine with other positions to produce sentence meanings.
+But if word meaning is the position of a

+Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. node in a network, it is hard to see how this position could combine with other positions to produce sentence meanings.
 What is the process that could take the relative network positions for FRED, PLACE, DAISY, IN, and LUNCHBOX and turn them into a meaning for "Fred placed a daisy in a lunchbox"?